Important Phone Numbers

 If there is ANY possibility that you may be placed on academic or progress probation or be disqualified, you should IMMEDIATELY make arrangements to discuss your situation with a counselor.
 For details, please visit the SMC Counseling website at smc.edu/counseling and click on the “Disqualified and Probation Policies” link in the menu on the left-hand side of the page, or see a counselor.
 Additional information on academic and progress probation, academic and progress disqualification, and requirements for reinstatement is also available in the annual SMC catalog (available online at smc.edu/catalog).

-PLEASE NOTE: Students who are disqualified for academic and/or progress reasons due to fall 2019 grades will be dropped AUTOMATICALLY from all previously enrolled winter 2020 classes.
+Please Note: Students who are disqualified for academic and/or progress reasons due to spring 2020 grades will be dropped AUTOMATICALLY from all previously enrolled summer 2020 classes.

 California College Promise Grant (CCPG) Satisfactory Academic Progress Requirement